Aryan01b/SnakeAndLadder/README.md

 # Snake-n-Ladder
-This is a snake and ladder game source code
+This is a snake and ladder game CLI source code.